ollprogram/TwitchDiscordBridge/README.md

 You need to know the liscence before using my app.
 It gives information about how you can use my project.
 # Description :
 With this application you will be able to link your Twitch chat with a Discord text channel in a guild.
-When someone will send something on a specified channel on Discord, the same message will be send to a specified Twitch chat, and reversly.
+</br>When someone will send something on a specified channel on Discord, the same message will be send to a specified Twitch chat, and reversly.
-In this project i'm using a lot the word "Bridge".
+</br>In this project i'm using a lot the word "Bridge".
 What does a "Bridge" represent in this project?
-A "Bridge" is an object witch transfer a messages between to destinations.
+</br>A "Bridge" is an object witch transfer a messages between to destinations.
 In our case destinations are Discord and Twitch.
 # Download :
 You can download the runnable jar file [here]().
 # Setup :